Surgical Case Library

 Endocrine

-Secondary Papillary Thyroid Carcinoma Following Allogeneic Bone Marrow Transplantation
+Secondary Papillary Thyroid Carcinoma following Allogeneic Bone Marrow Transplantation.

-The development of secondary malignancies is a rare but clearly defined late complication following autologous...
+<p style="text-align: justify;"><strong>The development of secondary malignancies is a rare but clearly define...

 Secondary papillary thyroid carcinoma as a late complication post-allogeneic bone marrow transplantation is rare but recognized.